xelis-project/xelis-go-sdk/README.md

-# XELIS-GO
+# XELIS-GO-SDK

-Xelis client for GO.
+Xelis software development kit for GO.
 Will contain all Xelis libraries.

 ## Install